rkirkbride13/smart-pear/README.md

 Therefore, I decided to instead extract the sheet using the Google Drive API and save it locally.
 From there I was able to much more easily start transforming the data.
 I settled on the Roo gem to transform the data in the desired worksheet into the required nested hash as it is better for .xlsm files than the Spreadsheet gem.
 Furthermore, I only needed to read the file which is the default for Roo.

 I used a test-driven approach, starting with the APIAuthorizer class, then the Extractor and finally the Transformer.

+### Future goals

+Had I had more time I would've also implemented:

+- Supplementary error handling
+- A UserInterface class to allow the script to run with input from the command line.

 ## Setup